1 Obesity Alters the Metabolism

 During this first module you will learn about the connection between obesity, systemic chronic inflammation (SCI) and chronic disease.
 Once you have a solid understanding of this interaction we will explore how lifestyle decisions at every stage of life can increase or decrease the risk for obesity and chronic diseases, and ultimately determine the long-term quality of life.

+Before you dive into the next chapters you should review some terminology and basic facts regarding body composition.
 The following review slide summarizes facts about adipose tissue, BMI, the difference between the two, and how both are evaluated.
-If you have trouble understanding the slide you might need to go back to your notes or grab a textbook and review:

 You Will Learn: